keymapperorg/KeyMapper/docs/quick-start.md

 One trigger can have three different click types.
 Choose from short press, long press and double press.
 [Read more.](#)

-### Action settings
+### Customising actions

 Next, tap the 3 stacked dots :fontawesome-solid-ellipsis-v: to the right of the action's name to bring up the following menu.

 ![](images/hg-action-settings.png) ![](images/hg-action-settings-light.png)

-Here you can customise a lot of the operation of your key map, including timing, multipliers and debug messages.
+Here you can customise a lot of the operation of your key map, including timing and multipliers.

 ___